hongsim-tran/selenium-ui-automation-framework/README.md

 ### **Description**

-This Java framework automates web UI testing using Selenium WebDriver, managed by Maven and executed through TestNG.
+This Java framework automates web UI testing using Selenium WebDriver, managed by Maven and executed through TestNG and Cucumber.
 Here are some main features of the framework:

 * Runs tests on multiple environments (local, QA, production, etc.)
 * Runs tests in single-threaded or parallel mode